blak-code-tech/shsms/README.md

 # shsms
 This is a school management project

-This is Group W and we worked on Senior High School Management System and below are some credentials to access the system.
+Below are some credentials to access the system.

 ==========================================================
 ==			    Admin			==